Amund-Fremming/tero-platform/Tasklist.md

 - [x] Endpoint for listing games
 - [x] Endpoint for removing relation

----
+**Admin**
+- [x] Delete games
+- [x] Endponints for user history, how many active last week, last month and today
+- [x] Read config endpoint for debugging

 **System log**
 - [x] Enums for action and ceverity
 - [x] Implement and SQL migration
 - [x] Import integrations on startup to INTEGRAITON_IDS and INTEGRATION_NAMES
 - [x] api for gettings logs by filters/pagination
-- [ ] Add logs where neccesarry
+- [x] Add logs where neccesarry

-**Admin**
-- [x] Delete games
-- [x] Endponints for user history, how many active last week, last month and today
-- [ ] Read config endpoint for debugging

 **Cache**
 - [x] Implement a generic cache wrapper and implementation for DRY principle for future games and caches
 - [x] Implement a generic cache for game search pages
 - [x] Expand search cache to support passing in functions to handle when its a cache miss
 - [x] Move cache out in its own reusable crate for future use
+- [x] Use dashmap not hashset and locks
-- [ ] Change datetime to use secs from UNIC EPOCH
+- [x] Change datetime to use secs from UNIC EPOCH

-- [ ] Use dashmap not hashset and locks
-- [ ] Verify that cache works
+**Notifications**
+- [x] Model a solution for storing alerts
+- [x] Remove notifications after some time to store data storage
+- [x] endpoint for admins to create alerts

+---

 **SignalR microservice**
 - [x] Create C# project with signal installed